Lincoln Banner Restoration & Preservation Project

 The goals of the Lincoln banner project are not only to restore the banner for future generations, but to also make it accessible to the public by displaying it at the Historical Society.
 Please consider supporting the next stage of the preservation and display of the Pennies for Lincoln campaign!

-All of us at DCHS greatly appreciate each and every one who supported this important project thus far.
-We look forward to unveiling the banner at our first in-person event, tentatively scheduled for Fall 2021!
+All of us at DCHS greatly appreciate each and every one who supported this important project thus far!

 Save important piece of our local and national history!